The best features side by side

 a time tracking solution that can be integrated with 3rd party apps

-Both time tracking tools – DesTime and Tick – have taken project managers' needs into consideration and offer several integration options.
+Both time tracking tools – DeskTime and Tick – have taken project managers' needs into account and offer several integration options.
 Both trackers can be connected with such project management tools as Asana, Basecamp, Trello, Zapier, and more.

 Some integrations differ between the two time tracking solutions.
-For example, DeskTime can be integrated with such tools as Google Calendar, Outlook Calendar, Gitlab, and Jira.
+For example, DeskTime can be integrated with tools like Google Calendar, Outlook Calendar, GitLab, and Jira.
 Whereas Tick connects with Metric.ai and QuickBooks.
-Plus, Tick can be used on the Apple Watch as well, which is an option not yet offered by DeskTime.
+Plus, Tick can be used on Apple Watch as well, which is an option not offered by DeskTime yet.

-A thing worth mentioning is that both Tick and DeskTime support iOS and Android (Linux as well for DeskTime), and offer mobile and desktop apps.
+It's worth mentioning that both Tick and DeskTime support iOS and Android (Linux as well for DeskTime) and offer mobile and desktop apps.
 That makes things comfortable for users working on the go and using devices other than computers to accomplish their tasks.

 IF YOU NEED: